Overtime Pay Calculator — Time and a Half, Double Time & Tax Estimate 2026

 Why Thousands of Users Trust Our Overtime Calculator

-No premium version.
+100% Free — Forever No premium version.
 No paid upgrade.
 No credit card required.
-Our calculator is completely free for everyone.
+Our overtime calculator is completely free for every worker across all 50 states.
 You will never be asked to pay.

-Your salary information is private.
+No Signup — No Email Required Your salary information is private.
 We never ask for your name, email address, phone number, or any personal information.
 No account creation.
 No newsletter signup.
+Just enter your hours and get your answer instantly.

-Results update as you type.
+Instant Results — No Button Clicking Results update as you type.
 No waiting.
 No page reloads.
 Just immediate answers.
 You do not need to click any calculate button.
+Enter your hourly rate and overtime hours and see your pay instantly.

-Our calculator handles regular time and a half (1.5x) for standard overtime.
+Accurate for All Overtime Scenarios Our calculator handles regular time and a half (1.5x) for standard weekly overtime.
 It also handles double time (2x) for holidays and weekends.
+It includes after-tax estimates using 2026 federal tax brackets.
 You get accurate overtime pay for any situation.

-Our after-tax estimates use the latest 2026 federal tax brackets and standard deduction amounts.
+Updated for 2026 Tax Laws Our after-tax estimates use the latest 2026 federal tax brackets and standard deduction amounts.
+We update immediately when IRS announces new brackets.
 No outdated information.
+No guesswork.

-We do not use Google Analytics, Facebook pixels, or any tracking scripts.
+Privacy First — No Tracking We do not use Google Analytics, Facebook pixels, or any tracking scripts.
 Your salary and personal data never leave your browser.
-What you calculate stays with you.
+What you calculate stays completely private with you.

-Our calculations are reviewed by certified tax professionals to ensure accuracy.
-We update our tax brackets and deduction limits when official sources announce changes.
+Created with Tax Professionals Our calculations are reviewed by certified tax professionals to ensure accuracy.
+We update our tax brackets and deduction limits as soon as official sources announce changes.